skip to content

 If you do not fly into Cologne/Bonn airport, you will most likely arrive in Cologne by train from somewhere else.
 Cologne is situated at one of the busiest German railway hubs and offers excellent train connections within Germany and to neighboring countries by German rail and Eurostar.

 Cologne has two railway stations for long-distance trains.
 Most long-distance trains stop at Cologne's main railway station ("Köln Hbf"), while others stop at "Köln Messe Deutz" just a few hundred meters away across the River Rhine.
-Both are well connected to the conference hotels by public transport and only a short taxi/Uber ride away from them, so you can use either one - just make sure to get off as the trains will not stop at both.
+Both are well connected to the conference hotels by public transport and only a short taxi/Uber ride away from them, so you can use either one - just make sure to get off as long-distance trains will not stop at both.

 If you fly into Frankfurt airport, there is a scenic alternative to the high-speed rail link most travellers will take: Some trains still take the old route along the banks of the river rhine, considered by many as one of the most scenic railway routes in Europe.
 Instead of 45 to 60 minutes, this route will take approx. 2,5 hours (if you go for this option, make sure you reserve a seat on the right side of a train carriage to benefit from the best views).